 - Call Sheet: The talent will need a list of all the scenes to be shot, all of the personnel required for each scene and the date and time they will be needed.
 Some people include the props and equipment required for each scene too.

-One of the best ways to identify actors for your production is to have auditions.
+One of the best ways to identify and select the best actors for your production is to have auditions.
 You can also browse talent sites with video samples online.
 The highest paid and often most professional actors are part of the Screen Actors Guild (SAG) in the US.
 I assume other countries have similar organizations.
 You’ll also find talented actors who choose to go nonunion, so don’t overlook them.
 If you are going low budget, you can often cull a cast from acting students at a local college.
 Don’t forget to have the selected talent sign release forms that give you the rights to use them in the video.

 At all costs, try to avoid anyone untrained in acting, including your client’s employees and friends.
 Unless they have some great talent that was previously hidden, using untrained actors in training videos can really put the final nail in the coffin.